ForrestChaffee/Gravity/README.md

 **Background**

-This can be used as review of prior and current classes and help me gain a further understanding of the scope and degree of codings aplicability.
+This can be used as review of prior and current classes and help with gaining a further understanding of the scope and degree of codings aplicability.

 **Resources**